Home Linux Tips & Tricks How To Run Particular Commands Without Sudo Password In Linux

 Did you notice that the apt binary executable file path is different from mkdir?
 Yes, you must provide the correct executable file path.

-To find executable file path of any command, for example 'apt', use 'whereis' command like below.
+To find executable file path of any command, for example 'apt', you can use either 'which' or 'whereis' commands.

 $ whereis apt